Find Affordable College Courses

 Geographic Diversity

-Educational/Instructional Technology appeals to people across the globe.
-About 1.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in Educational/Instructional Technology.
+About 5.2% of those with this major are international students.

 Some degrees associated with educational/instructional technology may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to educational/instructional technology have obtained the following education levels.